Food industry adjusting to large outbreak of avian flu in Canada, around the world

 The Canadian Food Inspection Agency says this has been an unprecedented year globally for avian flu, or bird flu as it's also known.

-Outbreaks of the highly pathogenetic strain H5N1 have been detected in Newfoundland and Labrador, Nova Scotia, Ontario and Alberta since late 2021.
+Outbreaks of the highly pathogenic strain H5N1 have been detected in Newfoundland and Labrador, Nova Scotia, Ontario and Alberta since late 2021.

-So far about 260,000 birds have been euthanized or killed by the virus in Canada.
+So far, about 260,000 birds have been euthanized or killed by the virus in Canada.
+Approximately 166,000 of those were in Alberta and 84,000 were in Ontario.

+While most forms of avian flu are mild, H5N1 can cause serious disease and death in birds.

 Agriculture and Agri-Food Canada says there are lots of factors driving up the cost of food so it's difficult to find a direct link between high costs for eggs and poultry and the virus, but the agency is watching closely.